gdlc/STAT_COMP/HW_POWER.md

+## HW on Power Analysis

+Due on D2L Wed.
+Nov 11th, 10pm.
+1 file per sumbission (please sumbit either pdf or html from R-markdown) showing the code, results and your interpretation of results.

 ### 1. Power analysis: main effects

 **Research Goal**:  to estimate the effect of Body Mass Index (BMI) on Systolic Blood Pressure (SBP), while accounting by sex differences.